USS Osceola (1863): U.S. Navy service (18641867)

 Osceola remained in the Cape Fear River after the fall of Fort Fisher.
 Three of her sailors were captured by the Confederates while ashore cutting timber for new docks on 5 February 1865.
 Osceola supported the capture of Fort Anderson, further upstream From Fort Fisher, by bombarding it on 18 February 1865.
 Immediately after that fight, Porter's gunboats, including Osceola, pushed further up the river and bombarded Fort Strong.
 On 20 February 1865 Confederate troops sent 200 floating mines down the Cape Fear River.
 Most were detonated by musket fire from picket boats, but one hit Osceola's paddle-wheel and exploded.
 The paddle-wheel itself was demolished and there was some damage to bulkheads, but her hull was undamaged.

 The ship returned to the Boston Navy Yard from Hampton Roads on 8 May 1865.
 There, she went into drydock for repairs.
 Having commissioned, fought, and returned his gunboat to the shipyard, Commander Clitz was detached from Osceola on 12 May 1865 and the ship was decommissioned the next day.
 With the end of the Civil War, Osceola remained largely idle.
 In October 1865 she sailed from the Boston Navy Yard to Portland in order to tow the monitor USS Wassuc back to Boston.
 In 1866 she made two roundtrips from Boston to New York.

 On 16 January 1867 Osceola was recommissioned at the Boston Navy Yard, Commander James P. Foster in command.
 In early February she sailed to Aspinwall, Panama, arriving on 16 April 1867, and relieved USS Saco.
 Here she acted as a guardship for the many American vessels calling at the port.
 She left suddenly on 4 May 1867 and sailed to Cartagena, Colombia where she obtained the release of ten American sailors who had been seized by Colombian naval authorities.
-On her return to Aspinwall, she stopped at Curacao for coal.
-Heavy seas damaged her paddle-wheels, and she remained at Curacao until 1 August 1867.
+On her return to Aspinwall, she stopped at Curaçao for coal.
+Heavy seas damaged her paddle-wheels, and she remained at Curaçao until 1 August 1867.
 At that point she was ordered back to the United States.
 The ship had not performed well on this cruise.
 She experienced multiple mechanical breakdowns and with her light draft and flat bottom, designed for narrow river channels, she rolled excessively in ocean swells.
 On her return to the Brooklyn Navy Yard, she was decommissioned.
 On 1 October 1867 Osceola was sold at auction for $16,000 to Nehemiah Gibson of Boston.